dockur/windows/readme.md

 ### How do I configure my username and password?

-  By default, you called `Docker`, created during the installation, with empty password.
+  By default, you called `Docker`, created during the installation, without password.

-  Want to use different credentials?
+  Want using different credentials?
 Change them in your compose file:

   ```yaml
   environment: